alanqrwang/brainmorph/README.md

 + `--save_eval_to_disk` saves all outputs to disk.
 The default location is `./register_output/`.
 + `--visualize` plots a matplotlib figure of moving, fixed, and registered images overlaid with corresponding points.

-You can also replace filenames with directories to register all images in the directory.
+You can also replace filenames with directories to register all pairs of images in the directories.
 Note that the script expects corresponding image and segmentation pairs to have the same filename.
 ```bash
 python scripts/register.py \